+(C) Modify the terms and conditions of probation or

+pleas.

+- - (1) No Consent Necessary - (B) A district court magistrate shall have the power to preside over all motions to modify permanent orders concerning property division, maintenance, child support or allocation of parental responsibilities, except petitions to review as defined in C.R.M.
+7. - (C) A district court magistrate shall have the power to determine an order concerning child support filed pursuant to Section 26-13-101 et. seq. - (D) Any other function authorized by statute. - (2) Consent Necessary: With the consent of the parties, a district court magistrate may preside over contested hearings which result in permanent orders concerning property division, maintenance, child support or allocation of parental responsibilities. - (2) A family law magistrate, as defined in 13-5-301 (1) and so designated by the chief judge of the district may perform any or all of the duties specified in C.R.S. sections 13-5-301, to 305. - ----(c) -Functions in Civil Cases: A district court magistrate may perform any or all of the following functions in civil proceedings: - (1) No-Without consent necessary : - (A) -Conduct settlement conferences. - (B) -Conduct default hearings, enter judgments pursuant to C.R.C.P.
+55, and conduct post-judgment proceedings. - (C) -Conduct hearings and enter orders authorizing sale, pursuant to C.R.C.P.
+120.

+Formatted: Font: Not Bold

-- (B) Enter deferred prosecution and deferred sentence pleas. - (C) Modify the terms and conditions of probation or deferred prosecutions and deferred sentences. - (b) Functions in Family Law Cases: A district court magistrate may perform any or all of the duties specified in C.R.S. sections 13-5-301, to -305. - (c) Functions in Civil Cases: A district court magistrate may perform any or all of the following functions in civil proceedings: - (1) Without consent: - (A) Conduct settlement conferences. - (B) Conduct default hearings, enter judgments pursuant to C.R.C.P.
-55, and conduct post judgment proceedings. - (C) Conduct hearings and enter orders authorizing sale, pursuant to C.R.C.P.
-120. - (D) Conduct hearings as a master pursuant to C.R.C.P.
-53. - (E) Act as a mediator or arbitrator, pursuant to C.R.C.P.
-109. - (F) Hear and rule upon all motions relating to disclosure, discovery, and all C.R.C.P.
-16(b) matters. - (2) With Consent: A magistrate may perform any function in a civil case except that a magistrate may not preside over jury trials. - (d) Functions in Juvenile Cases: A juvenile court magistrate shall have all of the powers and be subject to the limitations prescribed for juvenile court magistrates by the provisions of Title 19, Article 1, C.R.S., and proceedings conducted by juvenile court magistrates shall be governed by the provisions of Title 19, C.R.S. - (e) Functions in Probate and Mental Health Cases: A district court magistrate may perform any or all of the following functions in probate and mental health cases: - (1) Without consent: - (A) Perform any or all of the duties which may be delegated to or performed by a probate registrar, magistrate, or clerk, pursuant to C.R.P.P.
+- Conduct hearings as a master pursuant to $\overline{\text{C.R.C.P.}}$ 53. - $\underline{\text{C.R.C.P.
+109.}}^{-\text{Act as a mediator or arbitrator, pursuant to}}$ - $\overline{\text{(F)}}$ Hear and rule upon all motions relating to disclosure, discovery, and all C.R.C.P.
+16 and 16.1(b) matters. - (F) Conduct proceedings involving protection orders pursuant to C.R.S.
+Section 13-14-101 et.seq. - (G) Any other function authorized by statute. - (2) With Consent Necessary: A magistrate may perform any function in a civil case except that a magistrate may not preside over jury trials. - ---- (e) -Functions in Probate and Mental Health Cases: A district court magistrate may perform any or all of the following functions in probate and mental health cases: - (1) No Without consent necessary: ÷ - (A)-Perform any or all of the duties which may be delegated to or performed by a probate registrar, magistrate, or clerk, pursuant to C.R.P.P.
 34 and C.R.P.P.
-35.

-(B) Hear and rule upon petitions for emergency protective orders and petitions for temporary orders.

-(2) With consent:
+35. - (B) -Hear and rule upon petitions for emergency protective orders and petitions for temporary orders. - (C) Any other function authorized by statute. - (2) Consent Necessary - (2) With consent: - (A) -Hear and rule upon all matters filed pursuant to C.R.S.
+Title 15.

-- (A) Hear and rule upon all matters filed pursuant to C.R.S.
-Title 15. - (B) Hear and rule upon all maters filed pursuant to C.R.S.
-Title 25 and Title 27. - (f) A district court magistrate may perform any other function specifically authorized by statute.
+- (B) -Hear and rule upon all maters filed pursuant to $\overline{\text{C.R.S.}}$.
+Title $\overline{25}$ and Title $\overline{27}$. - (f) A district court magistrate may perform any other function specifically authorized by statute.